-- (1) These option awards were issued under the 2005 Plan and vested over a five year period, such that all awards vested on March 31, 2011 - (2) These option awards were issued under the 2007 LTIP.
-These options vested over a three year period such that all awards fully vested on the third anniversary of the grant date. - (3) These option awards were issued under the 2007 LTIP.
-These options vest (a) 33% upon the first anniversary of grant date (September 1, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (4) These option awards were issued under the 2007 LTIP.
-These options vest (a) 33% upon the first anniversary of grant date (November 19, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (5) In March 2010, Messrs.
+- (1) These options vested over a three year period such that all awards fully vested on the third anniversary of the grant date. - (2) These options vest (a) 33% upon the first anniversary of grant date (September 1, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares fully vested on the third anniversary of the grant date. - (3) These options vest (a) 33% upon the first anniversary of grant date (November 19, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares fully vested on the third anniversary of the grant date. - (4) In March 2010, Messrs.
 Pearson and Stauffer received awards of stock.
-The restricted shares vest (a) 33% upon the first anniversary of grant date (March 11, 2012) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (6) These option awards were issued under the 2007 LTIP.
-These options vest (a) 33% upon the first anniversary of grant date (November 19, 2011) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (7) In November 2010, Messrs.
-Pearson, Stauffer, Rose and Buchler received restricted stock awards issued under the 2007 LTIP of 23,740, 12,783, 9,131, and 6,392 shares respectively.
-The shares vest (a) 33% upon the first anniversary of grant date (November 19, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares are fully vested on the third anniversary of the grant date. - (8) In August 2011, equity awards were granted as an incentive for executive management to take a longer term view of the performance of the Company and to further align management with stockholder interests.
+The restricted shares vest (a) 33% upon the first anniversary of grant date (March 11, 2012) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares fully vested on the third anniversary of the grant date. - (5) These options vest (a) 33% upon the first anniversary of grant date (November 19, 2011) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares fully vested on the third anniversary of the grant date. - (6) In November 2010, Messrs.
+Pearson, Stauffer, Rose and Buchler received restricted stock awards of 23,740, 12,783, 9,131, and 6,392 shares respectively.
+The shares vest (a) 33% upon the first anniversary of grant date (November 19, 2010) and (b) one thirty-sixth of the underlying shares upon completion of each full month following the first anniversary, such that all shares fully vested on the third anniversary of the grant date. - (7) In August 2011, equity awards were granted as an incentive for executive management to take a longer term view of the performance of the Company and to further align management with stockholder interests.
 Messrs.
 Pearson, Stauffer, Rose and Buchler were granted 166,667, 87,500, 62,500, and 43,750 restricted shares, respectively.
 In addition, Messrs.
 Stauffer, Rose and Buchler were granted 130,273, 93,052, and 65,136 stock options.
 These restricted shares and options vest over a five year period with (a) 20% vest on the first anniversary of the stock grant and (b) one-sixtieth per month thereafter, such that all shares are vested on the fifth anniversary of the date of grant.
 In January 2013, Mr. Pearson was granted 248,000 options, supplemental to his restricted stock award in August 2012.
 These options vest over a five year period with (a) 20% vest on the first anniversary of the stock grant and (b) one-sixtieth per month thereafter, such that all shares are vested on the fifth anniversary of the date of grant.

-Option Exercises and Stock Vested In Fiscal Year Ended 2012
+Option Exercises and Stock Vested In Fiscal Year Ended 2013

-Option Awa rds Stock Awards

-nme Number of Shares Acquired on Exercise Option Value Realized on Exercise Number of Shares Acquired on Vesting v alue Realized on Vesting

-J. Michael Pearson \$ 58,378 \$ 436,671

-Mark R. Stauffer (1) \$ 30,856 \$ 210,734

-James L. Rose \$ 21,734 \$ 162,602

-Peter R. Buchler 15,215 \$ 113,830
+Option ı Aw ards Stock Awards Name Number of Shares Acquired on Exercise Option Value Realized on Exercise zed on Acquired on Vesting Value Realized on Vesting J. Michael Pearson \$ 40,812 \$ 433,709 Mark R. Stauffer 25,000 \$ 87,140 21,531 \$ 228,790 James L. Rose 31,780 \$ 253,854 15,303 \$ 162,780 Peter R. Buchler 10,712 \$ 113,942